Skip to content

 Insider_ is sometimes mistaken for marketing: a place where the engine is praised.
 It is the opposite by design.
 A page is as willing to tell you when not to use NextPDF as how to use it.
 It never compares NextPDF unfavourably — or favourably — to a competitor.
 The only subject here is NextPDF and the standards it answers to.

 This page is orientation, not a specification.
 It asserts no engine behaviour of its own.
-Every behavioural claim lives on the topic page that owns it and carries that page’s evidence level.
+Every behavioural claim lives on the topic page that owns it and carries that page’s own citations.
 Insider_ content is editorial and nextpdf-docs-native.
 It is written here, reviewed here, and is not aggregated from any package’s source tree.
 Where a topic touches a licensed standard, the page paraphrases and cites the clause.
 It never reproduces the standard’s text.

 • Insider_ — the editorial section explaining the reasoning behind NextPDF, distinct from the API reference.
 The trailing underscore is part of the section name; it is accented for emphasis only.